How to make content marketing work: advice from Miro, Ingate, IIDF, and Dashly experts

 A blog is a great tool for traffic acquisition.
 So at this stage, the question of SEO comes up along with the task to collect the semantic kernel.
 Traffic from SEO is free.
 And, more to the point, you can manage the quality of this traffic.

-To acquire the target traffic and lead users to the purchase, you need content that meets users’ needs at each stage of the customer journey.
-Which means you need the right keywords.
+To acquire the targeted traffic and lead users to the purchase, you need content that meets users’ needs at each stage of the customer journey.
+This means you need the right keywords.
 Keyword research usually involves searching for words and phrases with the largest volume of search queries and the lowest competition.
 But this is not the main objective because it is not just about traffic.
 You need to find the topics that potential customers are looking for, meet their information needs and eventually turn them into customers.
 The funnel stage determines customer search queries.

 “We use content at different stages of the sales funnel, from the first contact with the brand to the return of the customer for a repeat purchase.
 For example, with the help of an article or a book, we introduce a user to the company, through a blog and emailing useful materials, we are working for loyalty, we remind customers of ourselves, and heat up their interest; while communicating with users during a webinar, we push them to contact the company.
 And so at every stage of the user’s journey”.Ann, Head of marketing communications, Ingate